shakkernerd/solana-send-tx-msg/README.md

 -   📨 Send messages to specific addresses with small SOL transfers
 -   📝 Send memo-only messages without any SOL transfer
+-   🚀 **NEW: Bulk messaging to multiple recipients**
+-   📋 **NEW: Send multiple memo-only messages in batch**
 -   💼 Support for multiple wallet loading methods (file, private key, or generate new)
 -   🌐 Configurable for devnet, testnet, or mainnet-beta
 -   🔍 Automatic balance checking and validation
 -   🔗 Direct links to Solana Explorer for transaction viewing
 -   ⚡ CLI interface for quick message sending
+-   ⏱️ Configurable delays between transactions to avoid rate limiting
+-   🛡️ Error handling with continue-on-error option

 ## Installation